 Variance, a fundamental concept in statistics, is derived by computing the average of squared deviations from the mean, providing an indication of the dispersion within your data set.
 A greater variance relative to the mean signifies a higher degree of distribution in the data set.
-Essentially, it points to the data points being spread out over a larger range.
-With an understanding of variance, one can gain deeper insights into the data set’s behavior.
+The following article will give you more profound insights on the topic and illustrate it with various formulas.

 Definition: Variance